 What is the best wine to enjoy on a private jet

-When uncorking your favourite wine onboard a private jet, it can taste totally different in the air and after landing.
-But a delightful bottle of fruity Australian Shiraz doesn’t change one iota 35,000 feet in the air – what changes in an airplane is you.
+When uncorking your favourite wine at 35,000 feet, it can taste totally different in the air and after landing.
 Join us to explore why this happens and which wines should be your new favourite in-flight tipple.

 How air travel affects taste